logwet/hotpotato/README.md

 # Hot Potato

+* `POTATO` - If you haven't eaten a potato (raw, cooked or poisonous) in the last minute, you die.
+* `MOVE` - If you haven't moved in the last second, you die.
+* `FALL` - If you haven't taken fall damage in the last 30 seconds, you die.
+* `FIRE` - If you haven't taken fire damage in the last 30 seconds, you die (fire res doesn't count!)
+* `GRASS` - If you haven't touched grass (short or tall, the kind that you have to shear) in the last minute, you die.

 ## Setup

 Put the `jar` file in your mods folder with Fabric Loader installed.
 This mod does not